Viant-Metabolomics/Galaxy-M/README.md

 ###Step 6.
 Install Matlab

-a) install Java RunTime Environment and WebStart.
+6a) install Java RunTime Environment and WebStart.
 This enables you to use the Matlab installers as downloaded from the Mathworks website.
 Alternatively you can just download the product files directly.
 To install Java JRE, first check which version is available:

 $> sudo apt-cache search openjdk-*